Guide to the Stylish Waterproof Hooded Trench Coat

 How do I clean my waterproof hooded trench coat?

-Always check the care label first.
-Generally, you should use a specialized technical cleaner designed for waterproof apparel, as regular detergents can leave residues that impair breathability and water repellency.
-Wash on a gentle, warm cycle and rinse thoroughly.
-Tumble dry on low to medium heat, as the heat helps reactivate the Durable Water Repellent (DWR) finish.
+Check the care label first.
+Use a specialized technical cleaner, as regular detergents can impair breathability.
+Wash on a gentle, warm cycle and tumble dry on low to medium heat to reactivate the Durable Water Repellent (DWR) finish.

 Is a waterproof trench coat breathable enough for daily wear?